 Analysis of factors associated with mortality in major burn patients

-2Department of General Surgery, Hitit University Training and Research Hospital, Ankara, Turkey
+2Clinic of General Surgery, Hitit University Training and Research Hospital, Çorum, Turkey

-Objective: Major burn injury is a type of trauma that still has high morbidity and mortality rates at all age groups.
-There is no consensus on the provided guidelines regarding the prediction of the severity of the victims.
-It is sometimes not easy to have sophisticated clinical and blood monitoring for developing countries.
-It is still a challenge for them.
+Objective: Major burn injury is a type of trauma with high morbidity and mortality rates at all age groups.
+There is no consensus on the provided guidelines regarding the prediction of severity of the victims.
+Not being accessible to sophisticated clinical and blood monitoring in developing countries, it remains a challenge for them.
 The aim of the present study was to analyze the factors that have an effect on mortality and serve as a guide for burn treatment.
-Factors affecting mortality in major burn patients with over 30% of burns of the total body surface area who were treated in a burn treatment center of a third step hospital were evaluated, and parameters indicating severity were specifically determined.
+Factors affecting mortality in major burn patients treated in a burn treatment center of a third step hospital with over 30% of burns of the total body surface area were evaluated, and parameters indicating severity were specifically determined.

 Keywords: Burn, major burn, burn and mortality

 Cite this article as: Güldoğan CE, Kendirci M, Gündoğdu E, Yastı AÇ.
 Analysis of factors associated with mortality in major burn patients.
 Turk J Surg 2019; 35 (3): 155-164.